 STARTALK is a federal grant program funded by the National Security Agency and administered by the National Foreign Language Center at the University of Maryland.
 STARTALK grants fund summer world language learning programs as well as professional development programs for world language teachers.
-STARTALK grants support programs for students and teachers of eleven critical need languages:
+STARTALK grants support programs for students and teachers of eight critical need languages:

 Through these programs, the STARTALK program seeks to achieve three goals:

 - Increase the number of students enrolled in the study of critical languages